Yes, that's really Mickey Rooney under the buck teeth and Hirohito glasses.

 - Get Smart had the villain "The Craw", played by Leonard Strong, and Harry Hoo (Joey Forman), a Charlie Chan expy.

 - In the biopic Genghis Khan, the Chinese characters are played by white actors in yellowface, including a painfully bad performance from James Mason as a Chinese court minister.
 The actors playing Mongols, however, are white actors with their appearance unaltered.

 - The titular character of Dr. No is half-German and half-Chinese.
 He is played by a white Jewish actor.
 In fact, in this movie, every Asian character with a substantial role is played by a white actor in yellowface.
 Unfortunately, this makes it blatantly obvious from the moment we see her that Miss Taro is The Mole.

-- Gilbert and Sullivan's The Mikado is supposedly set in Japan and was originally performed by British actors in make-up.
-The plot and its setting are all just a satirical take on England of the age, however.
+- Gilbert and Sullivan's The Mikado is theoretically set in Japan and preformed by British actors in make-up, but the purpose is actually to lampoon Britain.
 There were fears that visiting Japanese officials would be offended by the musical, but they enjoyed the performance and wryly commented on being "pleasingly disappointed" to find nothing offensive.
-Productions of the musical toured Japan with integrated casts and there was even a recent production which translated the lyrics into Japanese.
+Productions of the musical toured Japan with integrated casts and there was even a recent production that translated the lyrics into Japanese.